sourcegraph/sourcegraph-public-snapshot/enterprise/dev/deployment-notifications/README.md

 To avoid spamming comments, Deployment Notifier comes with a few flags to help:

-- `-pretend` prints a summary of what would be posted on the standard output.
+- `-dry` prints a summary of what would be posted on the standard output.
-- `-mock.live-commit` skips the request to a live environment and uses the given commit instead as the version.
-  - This is useful to narrow down the found PR to a small number by pretending the last deploy is only a few commits away.

 ### Testing